 Documentation.
-Candidates seeking promotion and tenure will follow the methods and procedures for an external peer reviews established by the Department and detailed below will include items as appropriate to his/her letter of appointment which include the following:

-- 1. Curriculum Vitae.
-The candidate will indicate publications, presentations, grant activity, scholarship, and other creative accomplishments. - 2.
-Personal Statement from Dossier.
-The candidate will describe: his/her scholarship responsibilities in relation to the curriculum vitae, scholarship program, the importance or significance of his/her research to the field. - 3.
-Supporting Documents.
-The candidate will submit supporting copies of his/her scholarship that best represent contributions to the field.
+1. Curriculum Vitae.
+The candidate will indicate publications, presentations, grant activity, scholarship, and other creative accomplishments.

+2. Personal Statement from Dossier.
+The candidate will use their 3-4 page scholarship statement required in Section 6.01.

+3. Supporting Documents.
+The candidate will submit supporting copies of their scholarship that best represent contributions to the field.

 Procedures.
 External peer reviews of research are required for promotion and tenure reviews but not for retention reviews.
 A minimum of four external reviewers is required for promotion and tenure reviews.
 External reviewers are respected authorities appropriate to the candidate's area of Scholarship who will provide an independent and objective evaluation of the candidate's Scholarship and are familiar with the usual expectations for faculty performance at comparable institutions and/or programs to MSU-Bozeman.
 External reviewers independently assess the quality of the faculty member's scholarship and write letters of evaluation for inclusion in the dossier.

-According the MSU Faculty Handbook section 3c peer reviewers must comply to the conflict of interest statement as follows: "No person may participate in the review of any person with whom they have a personal, business, or professional relationship that could be perceived to preclude objective application of professional judgment.
+According the MSU Faculty Handbook section 3c peer reviewers must comply to the conflict-ofinterest statement as follows: "No person may participate in the review of any person with whom they have a personal, business, or professional relationship that could be perceived to preclude objective application of professional judgment.
 A conflict of interest occurs when the evaluating party could realize personal, financial, professional, or other gain or loss as a result of the outcome of the review process, or when the objectivity of the evaluating party could be impaired by virtue of the relationship.
-Examples of persons who may be excluded by professional relationship include undergraduate and/or graduate mentors, postdoctoral mentors, collaborators who are co-investigators on grants and/or co-authors on a significant portion of scholarly products completed during the review period, colleagues who depend on instrumentation controlled or operated by the candidate, and/or co-inventor of a patent."
+Examples of persons who may be excluded by professional relationship include undergraduate and/or graduate mentors, postdoctoral mentors, collaborators who are coinvestigators on grants and/or co-authors on a significant portion of scholarly products completed during the review period, colleagues who depend on instrumentation controlled or operated by the candidate, and/or co-inventor of a patent."

-University Faculty Handbook document entitled "Annual Review, Retention, Tenure and Promotion," subsection "RTP: Rights and Responsibilities," Section 7b states the following: "Selecting external reviewers and soliciting review letters.
-External Reviews from at least four (4) respected authorities appropriate to the candidate's area of Scholarship are required by the University as part of review for tenure and promotion.
+University Faculty Handbook document entitled "Annual Review, Retention, Tenure and Promotion," subsection "RTP: Rights and Responsibilities," Section 7b states the following:

+"Selecting external reviewers and soliciting review letters.
+External Reviews from at least four (4) respected authorities appropriate to the candidate's area of Scholarship are required by the university as part of review for tenure and promotion.
 The primary administrator or committee will identify external reviewers who will provide an independent and objective evaluation of the candidate's Scholarship.
 The soliciting entity may invite recommendations from the candidate, but at least one half of the external reviewers should be reviewers recommended by the primary administrator or committee."